 Word-of-mouth marketing is a great classic in B2B marketing, it is an alternative method to advertising and classic marketing particularly adapted to the sector.
-Marketing in B2B means establishing an expertise, a competence, making yourself unavoidable (but without ever saying it outright).
-In BtoB, everything is very segmented, you can’t generalise an approach to an entire sector, you have to proceed in a much more refined way.
+Marketing in B2B means establishing expertise, and competence (but without ever saying it outright).
+In BtoB, everything is very segmented, you can’t generalise an approach to an entire sector, and you have to proceed in a much more refined way.

 Decisions in B2B are subject, perhaps even more than elsewhere, to group logic (decision circuit), to recommendation (one could even speak of lobbying in certain cases), to personal preferences and even in the case where the decision is perfectly rational and weighed up, to the quality of the human relationship with the supplier, which is essential.

 B2B buyers are sensitive to the words of so-called influencers.
 B2B influencers are more likely to be found on LinkedIn, Twitter and blogs.
 And in this case, the influence is going to come through the written word, unlike influence in the general public.
 In B2C, it is no longer enough to write, as was the case in the days of bloggers and journalists.
 Today, you have to be able to produce beautiful photos, and videos too, which tend to be more popular than photos.

 Social media in B2B is extremely useful and brings an unparalleled return on investment, which is ‘practically’ zero (it’s the principle of word-of-mouth marketing, the initial investment has to be low).

 While it is easy to believe that these social media are primarily used in B2C, it is a fact that they are also very useful in B2B.